Sir Roland Wilson Pat Turner Scholarship

 Scholarship program selection process overview and key dates

-Stage 1: Apply to ANU and/or CDU
+Stage 1: ANU or CDU application

-ANU and CDU applications open for scholarship applicants.
+ANU and CDU applications open for scholarship applicants

 Once you submit your application, email the Foundation with your ANU or CDU application number.